lalit-barmecha/RAD28/README.md

 ## Project Overview
 This repository contains the code for the **Better Blinds** project, a smart blinds system designed to create a highly autonomous set of smart blinds that adjusts based on environmental conditions and user preferences.
-This project was done Spring 2025 at NYU Tandon School of Engineering
+This project was done Spring 2025 at NYU Tandon School of Engineering as a part of the EG 1004 course.

 ---